dalisoft/pnpm-esbuild/README.md

 # pnpm-esbuild

-This repository shows example of how VSCode workspaces does not work
+This repository shows example of how PNPM + ESBuild does not work together

 ## References issues